 Postscript.
-The appalling Robert Fisk (I know he used to be good but since 2005 he has been an awful journalist, self-obsessed, ignorant, fawning over warlords or their wives, pretending to speak Arabic when he obviously doesn’t) has done his own version of the al-Dunya propaganda in Darayya.
+The appalling Robert Fisk (since 2005 at least he has been an awful journalist – self-obsessed, ignorant, fawning over warlords or their wives, pretending to speak Arabic when he obviously doesn’t) has done his own version of the al-Dunya propaganda in Darayya.
 Admittedly, his report isn’t quite as obscene as al-Dunya’s, or rather it exists within a tradition which is slightly less obscene than al-Dunya’s.
 But it’s still obscene.
 Here it is.
-It will make the intellignet, informed or humane reader vomit.
+It will make the intelligent, informed or humane reader vomit.
 (A few days before, Fisk fawningly interviewed the criminal Walid Muallem.
-Muallem whined about anti-Syrian conspiracy, and Fisk, instead of using his access to say “But surely the revolution is motivated and mobilised by regime repression?” he said, “But isn’t it all about Iran?”
+Muallem whined about anti-Syrian conspiracy, and Fisk, instead of using his access to say “But surely the revolution is motivated and mobilised by regime repression?” asked, “But isn’t it all about Iran?”
 In other words he believes the regime propaganda, and the blanket thinkers, and is entirely ignorant about what happens on the ground in Syria, just as he’s been ignorant about Lebanon for many years.
-What else can we expect from an area ‘expert’ who thinks the arabic word umma (nation or community) means ‘mother’?)
+What else can we expect from an area ‘expert’ who thinks the Arabic word umma (nation or community) means ‘mother’?)

 Anyway, the Local Coordination Committees, who understand the requirements of ethical journalism much more than the Independent, have responded, very politely, to this shambles of a journalist.
 Here is the response: